JimvandeVen/fe3-assessment-3/readme.md

 ## **Background**
 In this assignment I’ve created an interactive datavisualisation of the bombings on Amsterdam in World War II.
 I've used a map to present the geolocation of each bombing and a bar chart to show how many bombings each month occurred.
 Together with this you can click on each bombing to get some more information.

 P.S.
 Some of the vocabulary could be quite sloppy at one point, my excuses in advance.
-Most of this is written after 1PM 🌚

 ---